petrickjerico/tp/docs/DeveloperGuide.md

 ### **3.7.
 Common classes**

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.studybananas.commons` package.

 --------------------------------------------------------------------------------------------------------------------